Faltenreich/Diaguard/README.md

 *Android app for diabetics*

-## Description

-Diaguard is a free Android app without ads for people with Diabetes mellitus.
+Diaguard is an Android app for people with diabetes mellitus.

-It replaces the handwritten diary and helps its users to keep track of their blood glucose and other medical data.
-Those information are displayed well-arranged and can be exported as PDF or CSV.
-Additionally Diaguard offers a food database with thousands of products to determine their carbohydrates and other nutriments.
+It replaces the handwritten diary and helps the user to quickly and easily record, evaluate and export his blood sugar and other important data as PDF or CSV.
+Thanks to the clearly arranged interface, the user always has an overview of his diabetes.
+The app also provides information on several thousand foods including carbohydrates and other nutrients.

 Features

-• Quickly and easily track your blood glucose, insulin, carbohydrates, A1c, activity, weight, pulse, blood pressure and oxygen saturation
+⋅⋅* Quickly and easily track your blood glucose, insulin, carbohydrates, A1c, activity, weight, pulse, blood pressure and oxygen saturation
-• Customizable units
+⋅⋅* Customizable units
-• Visualize your blood glucose level in a graph
+⋅⋅* Visualize your blood glucose level in a graph
-• Detailed logs of your data
+⋅⋅* Detailed logs of your data
-• Food database with thousands of entries
+⋅⋅* Food database with thousands of entries
-• PDF and CSV export
+⋅⋅* PDF and CSV export
-• Backup
+⋅⋅* Backup
-• Reminder functionality
+⋅⋅* Reminder functionality
-• Estimated HbA1c
+⋅⋅* Estimated HbA1c
-• Statistics
+⋅⋅* Statistics
-• Dark Mode
+⋅⋅* Dark Mode

 ## Development